 Multiple customer users or services can be assigned in both screens at the same time.
-Additionally clicking on a customer user or clicking on a service in the relations screen will open the Edit Customer User screen or the Edit Service screen accordingly.
+Additionally clicking on a customer user or clicking on a service will open the edit customer user screen or the edit service screen for the selected resource.